 ABC's War on Waste resources for information on Australia's waste problems and ideas to overcome.

-- Milk and Love Mums for all sorts of conversations about breastfeeding, gentle parenting and reducing waste
+Join our Milk and Love Mums facebook group for all sorts of conversations about breastfeeding, gentle parenting and reducing waste.

 Together we can help to make the world a better place for our children, and our children's children.
 What small steps do you think you could take to help?